rongallant/meta-collections/readme.txt

 * Bug drag and drop function in the user interface edit screen
 * missing collections.css
 * added renewed custom vimeo field. communicates trought the Vimeo Api
+* ability to add metadata to exesiting post type (posts and pages)

 = 2.0.1 =
 * Added the Openlayer field with lots of options.
 Possibility to add multiple point on a map, use all google maps layers